open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 * Telemetry Schema versions (incremental steps):
   * V1.1.1: Add a section to import one or several Semantic Convention Registries.
 Once implemented, the official Semantic Convention Registry will be referenced from the official OpenTelemetry Root Telemetry Schema.
+At this stage, code generation for OTel-wide conventions can be carried out, and search capabilities can be implemented to retrieve attributes and metrics from the semantic convention registry.
   * V1.2: Add references to parent schemas and define a schema section to describe application/library signals.
 In this version, only metrics, logs, and spans signals are described.
-This is the first version of the telemetry schema that can be used by the Client SDK generator.
+At this point, a custom Client SDK and Client API can be generated from the schema section.
 In this version only one schema can be inherited.
 More complex hierarchies will be supported in version 1.5.
   * V1.3: Add support for events in the schema section.
 This OTEP is contingent upon the approval of events in OpenTelemetry.